evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Experimental Setup

-The \textit{Cohn-Kanade Extended - CK+} dataset \cite{lucey2010ck+} is one of the most used frame-based benchmark datasets for facial expression recognition.
-Originally, the Cohn-Kanade dataset \cite{kanade2000ck} was designed for the Action Unit and Valence Arousal recognition; however, the authors later extended this dataset for the facial expression analysis.
+The \textit{Cohn-Kanade Extended (CK+)} dataset \cite{lucey2010ck+} is among the most frequently used frame-based benchmark datasets for facial expression recognition.
+Initially, the Cohn-Kanade dataset \cite{kanade2000ck} was created for Action Unit and Valence-Arousal recognition; however, the authors subsequently expanded it to include facial expression analysis.

-CK+ contains 593 video sequences from 123 subjects, ranging from 18 to 50 years old, with various genders and heritages.
-Each video shows a facial shift from a neutral expression to a targeted peak expression, recorded at 30 frames per second (FPS) with a resolution of 640x490 or 640x480 pixels.
-Of these videos, 327 are labeled with one of the following seven expressions: anger, contempt, disgust, fear, happiness, sadness, and surprise (some examples are given in Fig \ref{fig:db-CK+}.
+CK+ comprises 593 video sequences featuring 123 subjects aged 18-50, representing diverse genders and heritages.
+Each video corresponds to a facial transition from a neutral expression to a specific peak expression, recorded at 30 frames per second (FPS) with a resolution of either 640x490 or 640x480 pixels.
+Among these videos, 327 were categorized under one of the following seven expressions: anger, contempt, disgust, fear, happiness, sadness, and surprise ( examples are provided in Figure~\ref{fig:db-CK+}).

-In the present work, we must use an event-based database containing frames and events for training and validating the proposed method.
-Due to the frame-based nature of the image sequences of CK+, we follow \cite{verschae2023eventgesturefer} and use the e-CK+ dataset, an event-based equivalent of CK+ built using the V2E emulation method \cite{hu2021v2e} for generating event streams with a high temporal resolution and high dynamic range.
-Table \ref{tab:v2e-e-CK+} shows the parameters of V2E used to elaborate the database.
+Due to the frame-based nature of the image sequences of CK+, we follow \cite{verschae2023eventgesturefer} and use the e-CK+ dataset, an event-based equivalent of CK+ generated via the V2E emulation method \cite{hu2021v2e}, which produces event sequences with high temporal resolution and dynamic range.
+Table~\ref{tab:v2e-e-CK+} shows the parameters of V2E used to elaborate the database.
 We build the e-CK+ for a 346x260 (frames and events), emulating the sensor resolution of the DAVIS346 camera.
-Before emulating the events, a data augmentation of the CK+ database samples is performed, which includes a horizontal flip and four random rotations (between $-10\degree$ and $10\degree$).
+Before emulating the events, data augmentation of the CK+ database samples was performed, including horizontal flipping and four random rotations (ranging from $-10\degree$ to $10\degree$).
 Additionally, the frames in this dataset are not landmark-standardized.